googleinterns/automated-windows-vms/README.md

     PORT_NO is the port number on which the dummy_vm_server starts

-## Steps to run tests on Master server
+## Steps to run pytest tests on Master server
 * Change directory to `master_server/`
 * Run `python -m pytest START_PORT TEST_FOLDER COUNT_OF_VM_SERVER NUMBER_OF_TIMES_TO_SEND_REQUEST`